ymdatta/ASE_Spring24_Project/src/gate.md

   NUMeric or SYMbolic columns.
 DATA turns out to be extraordinarily reusable for many things.
 E.g. if clustering, we an give each cluster its own DATA.
-If we want seperate stats on each cluster, then we call the `DATA:stats()` method (shown below).
+If we want separate stats on each cluster, then we call the `DATA:stats()` method (shown below).
 For classification, we  store
-information about different classes in its own seperate data.
+information about different classes in its own separate data.
 Once that is done, then implementing a Naive Bayes Classifier takes just  eight lines of code.
 ```lua